amudhanxiD/Chatbot/README.md

-Fork this repository / Download the zip folder & extract in your system / simply copy & paste the code in a file & name it as Chatbot.py
+Fork this repository / Download the zip folder & extract it / simply copy & paste the code in a file & name it as Chatbot.py

 Next Open any code editor of your choice inside the project folder where you have Chatbot.py file